issllamita/monty/README.md

 ## Introducion :snake:

 This is a Monty Bytecodes Interpreter wirtten in the C language and is compliant with `ISO90`, `ISO99`, & `ISO11`.
-This interpreter is designed to read Mont

-y bytecodes files with any extension (though .m is recommended) and execute the contained opcodes.
+This interpreter is designed to read Monty bytecodes files with any extension (though .m is recommended) and execute the contained opcodes.

 ## Key Features: